-District level training tailored to specific groups such as enrollment staff, administrators, or school nurses is offered periodically by the state coordinator in collaboration with the district’s homeless liaison.
-By focusing on the detailed knowledge of the local streets and buildings and the “red flags”/early warning indicators of homelessness in school engagement, health and well-being in health and well being, targeted district training has resulted in increased identification and appreciation of the rights of homeless children and youth.
+District level training tailored to specific groups such as enrollment staff, administrators, or school nurses is offered periodically by the state coordinator or regional liaisons in collaboration with the district’s homeless liaison.
+By focusing on the detailed knowledge of the local streets and buildings and the “red flags”/early warning indicators of homelessness in school engagement, health, and wellbeing, targeted district training has resulted in increased identification and appreciation of the rights of homeless children and youth.

-In recognition of the time constraints on district staff, ESE is currently exploring how best to provide more accessible training including online and topic-focused opportunities each year.

-ESE shares announcements from the National Center for Homeless Education’s (NCHE) training opportunities and the National Association for the Education of Homeless Children and Youth’s (NAEHCY) annual conference with districts and charter schools.
+DESE shares announcements from the National Center for Homeless Education’s (NCHE) training opportunities and the National Association for the Education of Homeless Children and Youth’s (NAEHCY) annual conference with districts and charter schools.

-The Massachusetts Migrant Education program has coordinated with the MA EHCY program to develop and implement a Migrant Homeless Verification form to be used by migrant recruiters when they are working with families in their homes.
+The Massachusetts Migrant Education Program (MMEP) has coordinated with the MA EHCY program to develop and implement a Migrant Homeless Verification form to be used by migrant recruiters when they are working with families in their homes.
 Training is provided by the state coordinator to ensure the recruiters understand the McKinney-Vento Homeless Education Act, the definition of homelessness, and the educational right of the children they are working with.

+A category within the McKinney-Vento subgrant focuses on migratory students who are homeless.
+This has strengthened collaboration between districts with significant numbers and the MMEP and has leveraged existing district programming to serve students with longer summer and evening programming and improving access to educational services.

-In Massachusetts, children with disabilities make up 27% of the homeless students population compared to 17% of the state wide student body.
+In Massachusetts, children with disabilities make up 27% of the homeless student population compared to 17% of the state wide student body.
 As a member of the State Special Education Advisory Council the state coordinator has presented on the needs and rights of homeless students including young children.
-Additionally many homeless liaisons are also special education directors and/or early childhood directors.
+Additionally, many homeless liaisons are also special education directors and/or early childhood directors.
 Trainings and presentations to these groups cite the disproportionate representation and the importance of identifying homeless students with disabilities, expediting enrollment, evaluations, and implementation of individual education plans (IEPs).

-In addition to providing extensive training ESE uses outreach to families, service providers, and partners as a strategy to identify homeless children and youth and to assess their needs.
+In addition to providing extensive training DESE uses outreach to families, service providers, and partners as a strategy to identify homeless children and youth and to assess their needs.

 The MA EHCY program distributes posters and brochures outlining the educational right of homeless children and youth to LEAs, service providers, partners, and at all trainings and events.